-NTIC's pending litigation is expensive and may have an adverse effect on NTIC's business and operating results.
+NTIC's ongoing litigation is expensive and has had and may continue to have an adverse effect on NTIC's business and operating results.

-During fiscal 2015, NTIC commenced litigation against Mr. Tao Meng, Tianjin Zerust's other shareholder, and his spouse in order to force the liquidation of Tianjin Zerust and against Cortec Corporation alleging, among other things, that Cortec Corporation aided and abetted breaches of duties and contractual commitments owed to NTIC and NTI Asean related to Tianjin Zerust.
+During fiscal 2015, NTIC commenced litigation against Mr. Tao Meng, Tianjin Zerust's other shareholder, and his spouse in order to force the liquidation of Tianjin Zerust.
+NTIC also commenced litigation against Cortec Corporation alleging, among other things, that Cortec Corporation aided and abetted breaches of duties and contractual commitments owed to NTIC and NTI Asean related to Tianjin Zerust.
 Litigation is expensive and often uncertain.
-There is no assurance that NTIC will be successful in this litigation.
-In the meantime, it is likely that NTIC will incur significant expenses in pursuing the litigation.
-In addition, the pending litigation may have an adverse effect on NTIC's business and operating results.
+There is no assurance that NTIC will be successful in these litigation matters.
+In the meantime, NTIC has incurred and expect to continue to incur significant expenses in connection with this ongoing litigation.
+In addition, the ongoing litigation expense has had and will continue to have an adverse effect on NTIC's business and operating results so long as it is ongoing.

-Any weakness in the global economy, and in particular in the United States, Europe and China, may negatively impact NTIC's business, operating results and financial condition.
+Any weakness in the global economy, and in particular in the United States, Europe and China, and in the automotive industry, may negatively impact NTIC's business, operating results and financial condition.